 Distributed storage is widely adopted in real-world applications and recent open-source distributed storages such as Cassandra and HBase have accelerated the trend.
 They are particularly used by large and sometimes mission-critical applications because of their high performance, high availability and high scalability.
 However, they often lack transaction capability, which is particularly important in mission-critical applications.
 Transaction capability can be added to HBase via third-party libraries, but they tend to sacrifice some availability property due to the master-slave architecture.
 Some companies have ended up creating yet another distributed transactional databases from scratch (such as CockroachDB and TiDB) to overcome such problem.

-Scalar DB v1 is a simple and practical solution to solve the above mentioned problem in a different way.
-It provides a simple storage abstraction layer on the existing storage implementations and a storage-independent scalable distributed transaction layer on top of the storage abstraction.
-So, it can fully utilize, not only battle-tested existing implementations, operational/management tools and good properties of storages, but also the eco-system, the best practices and the community which have grown for a long time.
+Scalar DB is a simple and practical solution to solve the above-mentioned problem in a different way.
+It provides a simple storage abstraction layer on the existing storage implementations and a storage-agnostic universal transaction manager on top of the storage abstraction.
+So, it can fully utilize, not only battle-tested existing implementations, operational/management tools and good properties of storages but also the eco-system, the best practices, and the community which have grown for a long time.

-The primary design goals of Scalar DB is achieving ACID transaction capability without losing high availability, horizontal scalability and strong consistency for distributed storage and transaction operations.
-It aims to tolerate disk, machine, rack, and even data-center failures, with minimal performance degradation.
-It achieves these goals with an unbundled transaction layer with easy and unified API so that the underlining storage implementations can be replaced with others without application code change.
-The performance of the Scalar DB is highly dependent on the underlying storage performance, and is usually slower than other scratch-built distributed databases since it adds a storage abstraction layer and storage-oblivious transaction layer, which makes various optimizations hard.
+The primary design goal of Scalar DB is achieving ACID transaction capability without losing high availability, horizontal scalability, and strong consistency of underlining storage.
+The performance of the Scalar DB is highly dependent on the underlying storage performance and is usually slower than other scratch-built distributed databases since it adds a storage abstraction layer and storage-oblivious transaction layer, which makes various optimizations hard.

 The data model of Scalar DB is a multi-dimensional map based on the key-value data model.
 A logical record is composed of partition-key, clustering-key and a set of values.
 The value is uniquely mapped by a primary key composed of partition-key, clustering-key and value-name as described in the following scheme.